msszczep/szcz-dot-org/resources/templates/md/posts/2019-06-01-in-memoriam-richard-english.md

 <img src="http://www.szcz.org/img/richard-english.png" width="200px" alt="Richard English"/>

 It was late summer 1983, probably August, definitely a week before I was about to start third grade.
-My mother was driving my sister and I when we passed by West Side Complex, where my godmother worked.
+My mother was driving my sister and I when we passed by North East Complex, where my godmother worked.
 My mother stopped the car so we could pay a visit to my godmother.
 I objected.